wagtail/wagtail/docs/contributing/javascript_guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Wagtail uses the `ESLint <https://eslint.org/>`_ linter to help check your code meets the
 styleguide.
-You'll need node.js and npm on your development machine.
+You'll need Node and npm on your development machine.
-Ensure project dependencies are installed by running ``npm install --no-save``
+Ensure project dependencies are installed by running ``npm install --no-save``.

 Linting code
 ------------